JeevanJames/codewriter/README.md

 # Build code
 npm run build

+# Continuously watch for code changes and build
+npm run watch

 # Lint code
 npm run lint

-# Continuously watch for code changes and build
+# The codebase has a test-harness directory that contains an index.ts file.
+# You can update this file to quickly test code against the framework.
+# To run the test-harness, run the following command:
-npm run watch
+npm run test-harness
 ```